Statistical strong lensing. III. Inferences with complete samples of lenses: Model

 This model reproduces exactly the true distribution that was assumed when creating the mock, for $\hyperpars = \{-0.3,0.2,2.0,0.2\}$.
 In other words, the model is accurate by construction.
 This makes it possible to test for the accuracy of the inference method of \Sref{sect:theory}.

 Each lens has four degrees of freedom, $\tein$, $\gamma$, $\beta$ and $m_s$, and four observational constraints: the two image positions and magnitudes.
 Therefore, unlike in \citetalias{S+C21}, the model is fully constrained on an individual lens basis.
 The two magnitudes, however, are only measured with a precision of $0.1$~mag.
 When fitting a power-law model to an individual lens, this translates into an uncertainty of on the density slope $\gamma$ in the range $0.05-0.3$, depending on the image configuration.
+This is illustrated in \Fref{fig:individ}, which shows the 68\% credible region on the Einstein radius and density slope of a subset of lenses, obtained by assuming flat priors on all of the parameters.
+The circles in \Fref{fig:individ} show the true values of $\tein$ and $\gamma$ of the lenses, colour-coded by the image asymmetry parameter, which is defined as

+Lenses with more asymmetric configurations (darker points) allow for a more precise inference on $\gamma$, though with a stronger degeneracy with $\tein$.
+These individual posteriors are just shown for illustrative purposes and are not used in the analysis.

 I fitted the model first to the sample of strong lenses, and then to the whole sample, including the non-detections.
 I assumed a flat prior on each parameter, over the range reported in \Tref{tab:inference}.
 I sampled the posterior probability distribution $\pr(\hyperpars|\{\data\})$ with a Markov Chain Monte Carlo (MCMC) method.